 Style

-The Wheat Stitch Tank Top is a perfect piece for every wardrobe!
+The Wheat Stitch Tank Top is a perfect addition to any wardrobe!

 Everyday Casual: Pair with high-waisted denim shorts or cropped jeans.
-Style with a straw hat, casual sandals, and a simple bag like the Wheat Stitch Rectangle Bag or the Summer House Crossbody Bag.
-Perfect for farmers markets, picnics, or beach days!
+Style with a straw hat, casual sandals, and a simple bag, such as the Wheat Stitch Rectangle Bag or the Summer House Crossbody Bag.
+Perfect for farmers’ markets, picnics, or beach days!

 Work-Appropriate Layering: Pair with: A light linen blazer or cotton cardigan (like the Robin Duster or the Beginner Autumn Wheat Cardigan) over the tank, and wide-leg trousers or a midi skirt.
 Style with neutral flats, minimalist jewelry, and a structured bag.